microsoft/wil/README.md

 That will create a `.sln` file in the corresponding`build/` subdirectory.
 You can also invoke MSBuild directly to build.

 You can also get decent IntelliSense just by opening the repo directory in Visual Studio; VS should auto-detect CMake.
-You'll have to compile and run test in a terminal window, though.
+You'll have to compile and run tests in a terminal window, though.

 ## Inner loop